officialrj18/hpdf-task1/README.md

 *3.start node server (`npm start`)*

-It might take a few minutes to download dependencies. ####You should see a QR code like this after it's done.
+It might take a few minutes to download dependencies. **You should see a QR code like this after it's done.**

-Now you can install the *Expo Client* on iOS or Android and scan the QR code to view it.
+Now you can install the **Expo Client** on iOS or Android and scan the QR code to view it.
 If you see this, success!
-You're ready to use my app.:)
+You're ready to use my app **:)**

+# THANKS FOR READING :)

-# Learn More About React-Native
+# If You Want to Learn More About React-Native

 Below you'll find more information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).